ImpossibleCodes/Speedracer/README.md

 Self-Driving LiDAR car using an RPLIDAR.
-Custom written algorithm in c.
+Custom algorithm written in C